2025-2026 High School Program of Studies -- AITE

 Credit(s) 1 |

-This is a mathematically intensive hands-on course in which students learn to model physical systems using Algebra, Integrated Math II, and Trigonometry in the domains of ballistics, aerodynamics, and electricity.
+This is a mathematically intensive hands-on course in which students learn to model physical systems using Integrated Math I, Integrated Math II, and Trigonometry in the domains of ballistics, aerodynamics, and electricity.
 Students will test their mathematical models by building and operating model rockets, ground support systems, and airplanes equipped with cameras, altimeters, and accelerometers, and analyzing flight data.
 The prerequisite is Integrated Math I and students will be expected to work independently with minimal direction as they discover solutions to open-ended real world engineering problems from NASA and industry. |

 |||